WCGA/knowledge-base/docs/contribute/contribute.rst

 * The metadata should link to web services and/or a URL to download the data.
 * It is highly recommended that web services be OGC-compliant or exist as an ArcGIS version 10.x REST service.

-.. sidebar:: TODD

-	The contributors page looks like it's missing a few sources.
-Is this page actively updated?
-Also, some links are pointing to dev server and some pointing to production, so the counts are off.

 Relationship to Other Portals
 =============================